Panchamukha: Brahma

 The deity Brahma, while most commonly depicted with four heads, is often stated to have once possessed five heads in Hindu literature.
 According to one legend, after Brahma created a goddess, named either Saraswati, Savitri, or Gayatri, he grew infatuated by her, despite the protests of sages that she was his spiritual daughter.
 The goddess is said to have offered her respects to her creator by circumambulating him.
 Unable to control himself, in desperation to maintain his sight of her, Brahma manifested three heads to his sides and also one atop his head.
 This exhausted him of all of his merit. in another legend, Brahma asserted his superiority over Shiva, his fifth head making a number of incendiary remarks against him.
 Shiva responded by manifesting his own panchamukha aspect, and sliced off Brahma's fifth head with his fingernail, or commanded his aspect of Bhairava to perform the deed.

 Ganesha

-The deity Ganesha is sometimes represented with five faces in his iconography, called Panchamukha Ganesha.
+The deity Ganesha is sometimes represented with five faces in his iconography, called Heramba or Panchamukha Ganesha.
 Each head of the deity is said to represent the five koshas, the sheaths of annamaya, pranamaya, manomaya, vijñānamaya, and anandamaya.